BrandonJarrell/Unity-CubeTag-Networking/README.md

 TCP was used, this is done through the API's reliable methods.

-Each client has a serialized network variables and functions, this Unity's RPC (Remote Procedure Calls).
+Each client has a serialized network variables and functions, this is Unity's RPC (Remote Procedure Calls).
 This basically converts the variable to network owned variable.
 The networked functions are what I defined, allowing for one client to call another clients functions.

 # Development Environment